What it means for the Trump administration to legally define 'sex'

 The American medical community currently recognizes a distinction between sex -- a classification based on bodily characteristics, internal and external -- and gender, the socially constructed roles and behaviors typically ascribed to men and women.

-It also recognizes that no single aspect of sex or gender defines a person's gender identity -- their internal sense of gender, which may not match the sex assigned to them at birth based on their external genitalia.
-This is where transgender and gender-nonconforming people sit on the so-called gender spectrum.
+It also recognizes that no single aspect of sex or gender defines a person's gender identity -- their internal sense of gender, which may not match the sex assigned to them at birth.

-As such, the American medical community has taken the position that those whose gender identity does not fit squarely into the categories of man or woman deserve legal protections against discrimination.
-Several courts have adopted this principle in cases involving transgender individuals through prohibitions against sex stereotyping.
+As such, the American medical community has called for legal protections for those whose gender identity does not fit squarely into the categories of man or woman, such as transgender and gender-nonconforming people.
+And several courts have granted them those protections through prohibitions against sex stereotyping.

 The argument goes that to deny someone a job because they're not masculine or feminine enough constitutes sex-based discrimination.
 Now, according to The Times' report, the Trump administration appears to be drafting federal guidance that rejects that interpretation.